-George W Bush Is Back In The Headlines: Top 5 Reasons Why
+George W. Bush Is Back In The Headlines: Top 5 Reasons Why

 He then got down to business talking about his art exhibit, but he remained humorous.

-“The art community wasn’t exactly my base of support when I ran for office,” he noted, and got another big laugh from the audience.
+“The art community wasn’t exactly my base of support when I ran for office,” he noted and got another big laugh from the audience.

 Everyone loves a funny guy.